-Begin by removing power from the system as described in Section 3.1 and remove the chassis cover as described in Section 3.2.
+Begin by removing power from the system as described in section 3.1.

 1. Push aside the small clamp that covers the edge of the battery.
 When the battery is released, lift it out of the holder.
 2. To insert a new battery, slide one edge under the lip of the holder with the positive (+) side facing up.
 Then push the other side down until the clamp snaps over it.